CCBDA-UPC/Assignments-2022/Lab06.md

 1. Name it `load-balancer`, with an internet-facing scheme.
 Add protocols HTTP and HTTPS using standard ports and select ALL availability zones from your current region.
 Add the following tags for tracking.
     - Project = ccbda bootstrap
     - Cost-center = laboratory
-9. You would normally obtain an SSL certificate from AWS.
+2. You would normally obtain an SSL certificate from AWS.
 For that, you need to have control over the DNS of the server's domain.
-Select `Upload a certificate to ACM` and, for testing purposes, go to http://www.selfsignedcertificate.com/ and create a self-signed certificate for "myserver.info" and copy the private key and certificate in the corresponding text boxes.
+Select `Upload a certificate to ACM` and, for testing purposes, go to https://certificatetools.com/ and create a self-signed certificate for CN (Common Name) "myserver.info".
+Select CSR (Certificate Signing Request) Options as "Self-signed" for one year.
+Copy the private key and certificate in the corresponding text boxes.
 The generated information looks like the text below.
 Leave the certificate chain empty and select ``ELBSecurityPolicy-TLS-1-2-2017-01`` as the security policy.

     ```
     -----BEGIN CERTIFICATE-----